Overview

 Graduation Requirements

 As of August 2020, to graduate from Business Administration, all students must complete a minimum of 99 credit hours, with some majors requiring additional credits.
-Students must also have obtained a graduating GPA of 2.0 (Students who apply for the coop option will require 6 additional credit hours, which is provided by the completion of the co-op term.)
+Students must also have obtained a graduating GPA of 2.0 or higher.

-• Please refer to the Program Requirements information provided for each major.
+Please refer to the Program Outline tab provided for each major.
 You are responsible for ensuring you take the appropriate courses to meet the graduation requirements of the major you have chosen.
 The minimum number of credit hours required to graduate in each major is listed below:

 Major